Joelbu537/Data_grabber/README.md

 4. Send a command to the device if you want.
 Confirm with y.
 ## Commands
 - shutdown   Shuts down the target.
 Thats it
-- http <parameter>   (Is going to be renamed to p) Starts a new process with the given parameters.
+- p <parameter>   Starts a new process with the given parameters.

-This can be used to open websites (http https://www.website.com/), run executables, (http C:\Windows\Folder1\executable.exe) or open applications (http notepad)
+This can be used to open websites (p https://www.website.com/), run executables, (p C:\Windows\Folder1\executable.exe) or open applications (p notepad).
+Its like entering something in Run.